 Ultimate Frisbee meets and exceeds the standards of what your school curriculum desires from an athletic program and has three important characteristics that make it ideal for schools:

 - Inexpensive – play anywhere, with minimal equipment

 - Educational – based on sportsmanship and fair-play

 The game is simple and straightforward: a field, two teams and one disc.
-It costs little to play and gives a lot back by encouraging healthy bodies, lifestyles and mentalities.
+While it takes very little to start, it yields a lot in return by encouraging healthy bodies, lifestyles and mentalities.
 Ultimate Frisbee teaches responsibility and fair-play by putting officiating, game management and team conduct largely in the hands of its players.
 This code of conduct is called the “Spirit Of The Game“.

 Ultimate Frisbee promotes a culture of valuing all of its members and being inclusive by gender, race/ethnicity and levels of mental and physical ability.
-It’s a safe, non-contact sport where girls and boys play together even at the highest levels.
-This is a team sport in the purest sense—you literally cannot advance the disc without someone else to throw to—and is a great tool for building cohesion and community.
+It builds cohesion among diverse players and forms a community.
+It’s a safe, non-contact sport where girls and boys may play together even at the highest levels.
+This is a team sport in the purest sense—you literally cannot advance the disc without someone else to throw to!

-PE teachers, as long-time players, coaches and enthusiasts we welcome you!
-We hope our module helps you try it with the students you care about.
+We are long-time players, coaches and enthusiasts and we want to welcome you to our beloved game!
+We hope our module helps you teach and learn ultimate with the students and peers you care about.

 Why not Ultimate Frisbee?

 Please leave us feedback via email – firstname.lastname@example.org